-The changes in species range we found in GTGR matched those predicted by previous researchers, but we found that the range expansion was primarily due to changes in the climate niche expanded into rather than land cover preferences.
-Selander \& Giller (1961) note that, along the northern range edge, GTGR has expanded into new arid prairie habitat but was highly restricted to human settlements and farms in these areas.
-GTGR requires access to open habitat and standing water across their range (Selander \& Giller, 1961), and human land use change and irrigation could meet these needs.
-Our models did find that GTGR preferred habitat close to bodies of freshwater in the historic but not the current time period, suggesting that GTGR can now survive farther from open water.
-The current GTGR model also predicted higher suitability in areas with more cropland and pasture, but neither land cover class had high predictor importance.
+The changes in species range we found in the great-tailed grackle matched those predicted by previous researchers..
+Selander \& Giller (1961) note that, along the northern range edge, great-tailed grackles have expanded into new arid prairie habitat but were highly restricted to human settlements and farms in these areas.
+Great-tailed grackles require access to open habitat and standing water across their range (Selander \& Giller, 1961), and human land use change and irrigation could meet these needs.
+Our models did find higher habitat suitability values for the great-tailed grackle close to bodies of freshwater in the historic but not the current time period, suggesting that great-tailed grackles occupy habitats farther from natural open water sources.
+The differences between the current and historic models were also supported by our niche similarity test, which indicated that great-tailed grackles occupied a significantly different area of environmental space in the current time period relative to the historic time period.
+The current great-tailed grackle model also predicted higher suitability in areas with more cropland and pasture, but neither land cover class had high predictor importance.
 Instead, precipitation in the wettest and driest months marked the greatest difference between the current and historic models.
-Wehtje (2003) proposed that lower nest predation and abundant food in human modified environments could allow GTGR to support populations within otherwise suboptimal climate conditions.
-GTGR could use the same land cover classes in both time periods, but current populations have novel ways to use human altered environments to expand their climate niche.
+Wehtje (2003) proposed that lower nest predation and abundant food in human modified environments could allow the great-tailed grackle to support populations within otherwise suboptimal climate conditions.
+The great-tailed grackle could use the same land cover classes in both time periods, but current populations have novel or preexisting ways to use human altered environments to expand their realized climatic niche.
+It is possible that the fundamental niche of the great-tailed grackle has remained the same, while the realized niche has expanded due to anthropogenic environmental change.
+Our results show that the great-tailed grackle is currently found across a wider variety of broad-scale habitats than 40 years ago.
+Further work on local-scale habitat use across the range of the great-tailed grackle could explore the causes of the trend we have observed.

-It remains unclear why GTGR has expanded its niche while BTGR has not.
-Both BTGR and GTGR are highly adaptable species with similar foraging habits.
-Human-associated species like BTGR and GTGR that use urban habitats are typically more behaviorally flexible and better suited to use new environments than other species (Sol et al., 2002; 2005; 2013; Wong \& Candolin, 2015).
-There could be meaningful differences in the degree of flexibility between these species or other factors that limit the ability of BTGR to expand to new habitats.
-The greater nest-site specificity of BTGR could be a limiting factor, though nest site plasticity does exist in the species (Post et al., 1996).
+It remains unclear why the great-tailed grackle has expanded its niche while the boat-tailed grackle has not.
+Both the boat-tailed grackle and the great-tailed grackle are highly adaptable species with similar foraging habits.
+Human-associated species like boat-tailed grackles and great-tailed grackles that use urban habitats are typically more behaviorally flexible and better suited to use new environments than other species (Sol et al., 2002; 2005; 2013; Wong \& Candolin, 2015).
+There could be meaningful differences in the degree of flexibility between these species or other factors that limit the ability of the boat-tailed grackle to expand to new habitats.
+The greater nest-site specificity of the boat-tailed grackle could be a limiting factor, though nest-site plasticity does exist in the species (Post et al., 1996).
 Further studies are needed to compare ecologically relevant differences in flexibility, exploration, dispersal, and reproductive behaviors between these two species.